 UPDATED BELOW: Looks like the L.A.
 Times has begun laying off more journalists, as we mentioned it would a few weeks ago.

 Blogger Veronique deTurenne Twittered, posted at her HereinMalibu blog at LAObserved, and then just now posted something at the Times blog.
 In the event the editorial higher-ups yank the post later today in a fit of revisionism, the text follows the jump here.
-Read the rest of this entry →
+Continue reading Axes now falling at the Times – layoffs underway*

 Looks like the Times is having to do a little back peddling after internet-dirt-diggers-extraordinaire The Smoking Gun revealed that the documents used as the basis for last week’s report linking Sean Combs to an attack on Tupac Shakur were faked.
 Times Editor Russ Stanton has launched his own internal investigation into the matter: